 The initial phase of the mechanical services improvement will involve the replacement of the boiler plant room that serves both the Royal Theatre and the Derngate Theatre.

-Consulting with the Michael Chisholm, Maintenance Manager and Richard Clinton Operations Director of The Royal and Derngate Theatre, 361 Degrees proposed to replace the current boilers with four modular Remeha Gas 310/610 Eco Pro condensing boilers.
+Consulting with Michael Chisholm, Maintenance Manager and Richard Clinton Operations Director of The Royal and Derngate Theatre, 361 Degrees proposed to replace the current boilers with four modular Remeha Gas 310/610 Eco Pro condensing boilers.

 Remeha designed the Gas 310/610 Eco Pro range to provide “maximum versatility and energy efficiency and is 100 per cent recyclable, in line with Remeha Commercial’s mission to manufacture innovative, efficient and environmentally-friendly heating products that improve the quality of life.”